Monese review Ireland

 In this review of Monese in Ireland, we break down the features and costs so you can decide if it’s right for you.

 Monese was launched in 2015 as an “inclusive, instant and on-demand” bank account.
 You can open a current account and manage it from your desktop or on your smartphone as long as you live in the European Economic Area including Ireland.
 You don’t need to provide a UK address to get an account.
 The account you open can be a GBP account, a EUR account or a RON account.

 Once you’re signed up you will receive a debit card to access your money.
 The app offers a number of features including tools for budgeting and financial insights, international transfers into 19 currencies at rates up to eight times less than the banks and various security features.

-Monese has two account options, both of which are paid and come with a different set of features.
-Plus, two Monese customers, such as flatmates or partners, can manage their finances together with a joint account.
-Your bank account is completely portable across 20 countries in Europe and the UK.
+Monese has a free account option as well as two paid account options which come with additional features.
+Plus, two customers of Monese can manage their finances together with a joint account.
+Your account is completely portable across 20 countries in Europe and the UK.
 If you move to another country, your Monese account comes with you.